leowilkin/pact-id/README.md

 ## 📱 Using the PWA Dialler

-Head on over to [leowilkin/pactid-pwa](github.com/leowilkin/pactid-pwa) to find out more.
+Head on over to [leowilkin/pactid-pwa](github.com/leowilkin/pactid-pwa) to find out more - currently a WIP.

 ## View Logs